Cervical Myelopathy – Spinal Cord Compression

 Shooting pains into the arms and legs like an electrical shock, especially when bending the head forward (neck flexion) is known as Lermitte’s sign.
 Neck flexion can produce paresthesia (altered sensations), usually in the back, but sometimes into the extremities.
 Lhermitte’s sign is most commonly associated with an inflammatory process such as multiple sclerosis, but it is sometimes noted with spinal cord compression.

 You should have an understanding of the causes and symptoms.
 It is important to understand that neck problems may cause symptoms that extend beyond a local area and recognize these symptoms in yourself and others so that prompt attention can be addressed.
-While home care products can help with relief; the worse the symptoms, the more likely surgery is necessary.
+While home care products can help with relief; the worse the symptoms, the more likely surgery is necessary and there may be negative consequences for delay.